-We’ve decided to go for a recipe that is a cross between the slow cook method and the fast food version because with this method, the butter will never burn as its cooked by steam, rather than directly in a pot.
+We’ve decided to go for a marijuana butter recipe that’s a cross between the slow cook method and the fast food version because with this method you get the full value of your THC and other cannabinoids, without as much hassle.

 What you’ll do is fill the bottom of the larger pot with water and put the other pot on top so that the steam from the boiling water cooks the ingredients in the smaller pot without the smaller pot touching the water.)

 1 rubber band

 1 large wooden spoon

 1 pound of organic, unsalted sweet butter (about 4 sticks)